rayyan35p/tp/docs/DeveloperGuide.md

 1. Assign employee in a project to a task

-    1. Prerequisite: There must be employees and projects with employees assigned and tasks present in TaskHub.
+    1. Prerequisite: There must be employees, and projects with employees assigned, and tasks present, in TaskHub.

     2. Test case: `assignT pr/2 em/1 t/1`<br>
        Expected: Employee at index 1 in the second project is assigned to the first task and the corresponding message is returned to the user.